 - Gently pull forward to deepen the stretch.
 Hold for at least 30 seconds and then repeat on the other side.

-Always consult with your doctor or chiropractor before beginning a new exercise regimen, especially if you have a serious medical condition, physical limitations or experience chronic pain.
+Always consult with your doctor before beginning a new exercise regimen, especially if you have a serious medical condition, physical limitations or experience chronic pain.